placidanomaly/HPPrimeSightReduction/README.md

 * Observation planning by listing the azimuth and elevation of all the visible bodies that meet minimum elevation and azimuth restrictions at a specified future date and time
 * Index error determination from two simple observations of the Sun

 Of course there are other more accurate methods to derive a fix from sextant observations without even an assumed position but which rely on numerical methods that can't be performed without a more powerful computer.
-This program merely automates the manual process but it results in a perfectly usable, reliable, low-cost sight reduction calculator that can live in the chart table and requires no updates until 2200 (subject to delta T adjustments -- see the Future Improvements section of this document for details).
+This program merely automates the manual process but it results in a perfectly usable, reliable, low-cost sight reduction calculator that can live in the chart table and requires no updates until 2200 (although it would be wise to revisit the formulas for delta T in the AstroCalc subprogram every decade or so).

 ![Sample LOP plot](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/plot_lop.png)